-|Buy/Deposit Methods||Credit Card, Debit Card, Bank Transfer||Bank Transfer, Cryptocurrency|
+|Buy/Deposit Methods||Debit Card, Bank Transfer||Bank Transfer, Cryptocurrency|

 |Sell/Withdrawal Methods||PayPal, Bank Transfer, Cryptocurrency||Bank Transfer, Cryptocurrency|

-|Available Cryptocurrencies||Bitcoin, Ethereum, Litecoin||Bitcoin, Ethereum, Litecoin,
+|Available Cryptocurrencies||Bitcoin, Ethereum, Litecoin, and 6+ More||Bitcoin, Ethereum, Litecoin, and 15+ More|

 |Location||San Francisco, CA, USA||San Francisco, CA, USA|

-Assuming you’re wanting to trade with fiat currency (USD, EUR, Etc.), it will most likely take you longer to purchase your cryptocurrency on Kraken.
+Assuming you’re wanting to trade with fiat currency (USD, EUR, etc.), it will most likely take you longer to purchase your cryptocurrency on Kraken.
 In order to buy cryptocurrency with fiat on Kraken, you must complete the following steps:

-- Verify your account.
+- First, verify your account.

-- Deposit fiat currency through bank transfer.
+- After that, deposit fiat currency through bank transfer.

-- Trade your fiat currency for cryptocurrency.
+- Finally, trade your fiat currency for cryptocurrency.

 As you’ll see below, Coinbase allows you to lock in your price more quickly.

-Bank Transfer Purchases:
+Bank Transfer Purchases

-- Verify your account.
+- First, verify your account.